AbhinavPraveen/UoP-HPC-Docs/source/containerisation/podman.rst

 Execution
 ~~~~~~~~~

-We then expose this images by converting them to Singularity images using the methods in :doc:`/containerisation/singularity` and use wrapper scripts for ease of use.
+We then expose these images by converting them to Singularity images using the methods in :doc:`/containerisation/singularity` and use wrapper scripts for ease of use.